Frost Mage DPS Easy Mode — Dragonflight 10.0.7

-On this page, we explain how to easily play Frost Mage in World of Warcraft — Shadowlands 9.2, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.
+On this page, we explain how to easily play Frost Mage in World of Warcraft — Dragonflight 10.0.7, using the simplest rotation, talent tree, stat priority, gear setup, etc., without sacrificing performance.

 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

 Frost is a very versatile specialization, with a high degree of talent customization.
 Talents depending, your bars may be either rather empty or overflowing.
 In this section, we will be focusing on a setup that minimizes the number of buttons necessary without compromising the output too much.

 The Elemental, and When To Use It